Perrycroft – An Arts and Crafts House

 Colwall, near Malvern

-Perrycroft was designed by the Arts and Crafts architect CFA Voysey in 1893, and completed in 1895 for Midlands industrialist John William Wilson MP.
-Designed primarily as a summer retreat, the house and garden in its hillside setting encapsulate the romantic ideals of Edwardian country life.
+Perrycroft was designed by Charles Francis Annesley Voysey in 1893, for Midlands industrialist John William Wilson MP.
+Completed in 1895, the house and garden in its hillside setting encapsulate the romantic ideals of late Victorian and Edwardian country life.

 John Wilson was one of the early enthusiasts for the magnificent splendour of the Malvern Hills, and in 1893 he bought a stretch of land on the western slopes, commissioning Voysey to design a small country house with lodge, stables and coach house in this remote and then rather inaccessible place.
 Perrycroft was the first major commission for Voysey, and one which helped him to develop his style as an architect and establish his reputation.